CivicDataLab/up-fiscal-data/00-docs/decisions/003-selnium.md

 ## Decision Drivers

 - Structure of the Koshvani platform
+- Platfrom links do not reflect selection criteria
 - Automation job requirements for data scraping
 - Periodical jobs and access to new data